Corneezius/word-frequency/README.md

 ## Specs

 * 1).
+The program recognizes a single letter word on a single letter sentence
+  + IN: sentence: "an apple is a fruit" word: "a"
+  + OUT: 1

+* 2).
 The program recognizes a single letter word on a sentence one time
   + IN: sentence: "an apple is a fruit" word: "a"
   + OUT: 1

-* 2).
+* 3).
 The program recognizes a single letter word multiple times
   + IN: sentence: "a friend of mine just had a birthday" word: "a"
   + OUT: 2

-* 3).
+* 4).
 The program recognizes an alpha word in a sentence
   + IN: sentence: "a friend of mine just had a birthday" word: "birthday"
   + OUT: 1

-* 4).
+* 5).
 The program recognizes multiple alpha words in a sentence
   + IN:  sentence: "I will have one salad and one soup" word: "one"
   + OUT: 2

-* 5).
+* 6).
 The program will recognize words that are written in different cases;
   + IN: sentence: "I will have One salad and oNe soup" word: "one"
   + OUT: 2

-* 6).
+* 7).
 The program will recognize a string with a mix of numeric and alpha  characters

   + IN: sentence: "Th3r3 is some here and th3r3 are some over there" word: "th3r3"
   + OUT: 2

-* 7).
+* 8).
 The program will recognize a string with a mix of numeric, alpha and non-alphanumeric characters
   + IN: sentence: "C@nad@ oh C@nad@" word:"C@nad@"
   + OUT: 2